List of Magic: The Gathering keywords: Annihilator

 This ability is written Annihilator x.
 Whenever a creature with annihilator attacks, the defending player sacrifices x permanents.
 Annihilator abilities trigger and resolve during the declare attackers step.
 The defending player chooses and sacrifices the required number of permanents before they declare blockers.
 This is a triggered ability that appears exclusively on colorless Eldrazi cards from Rise of the Eldrazi.

 Ascend

 Ascend is an ability that checks if the player controls ten or more permanents.
 On permanent cards, the check is performed constantly; on instants and sorceries, the check is performed as the spell resolves.
 Regardless of source, if the player passes the check, they gain a unique quality called city blessing for the rest of the game, which empowers all cards with ascend in various ways.
 This mechanic appears in all colors in Rivals of Ixalan set.

+Assist

+This ability is written Assist (Another player can pay up to {base amount of generic mana used to cast spell} of this spell's cost.
+This keyword can be on any card with a mana cost containing generic mana, but was only ever printed on creature, instant, and sorcery cards.
+Additionally, this keyword was used exclusively in the Battlebond set.